-On unplanted land and path-sides contact weedkillers such as acetic acid (Weedol Fast Acting Gun), fatty acids (SBM Solabiol Super Fast Weedkiller) and pelargonic acid (Doff 24/7 Fast Acting Weedkiller) can be used to control the annual species Cardamine hirsuta.
+On unplanted land and path-sides contact weedkillers such as acetic acid (Weedol Gun Fast Acting), fatty acids (SBM Solabiol Super Fast Weedkiller) and pelargonic acid (Doff 24/7 Fast Acting Weedkiller) can be used to control the annual species Cardamine hirsuta.

-With heavier infestations of Cardamine flexuosa apply the herbicide glyphosate (e.g. Roundup Fast Action, SBM Job done General Purpose Weedkiller or Doff Glyphosate Weedkiller), letting the weed grow to flowering stage before application.
+With heavier infestations of Cardamine flexuosa apply the herbicide glyphosate (e.g. Roundup Fast Action, SBM Job done General Purpose Weedkiller or Doff Advanced Weedkiller), letting the weed grow to flowering stage before application.
 When using glyphosate take care to avoid leaves and other green parts of all garden plants as it is not selective in action.
-Used with care, glyphosate is safe to use around the base of non-suckering woody plants, as long as the bark is woody, brown and mature.
+Used with care, glyphosate can be used around the base of non-suckering woody plants, as long as the bark is woody, brown and mature.
 Glyphosate is not active through the soil and there is therefore no risk garden plants will absorb it through their roots.

 Inclusion of a weedkiller product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.